crowdcent/numerblox/README.md

 ## 3. Quick Start

-Below are two example of how NumerBlox can be used to train and do inference on Numerai data.
-For a full overview of all components check out the homepage of the documentation and its sections.
-For more advanced examples to leverage NumerBlox in your models check out the `End-To-End Examples` section in the documentation.
+Below are two examples of how NumerBlox can be used to train and do inference on Numerai data.
+For a full overview of all components check out the documentation.
+More advanced examples to leverage NumerBlox to the fullest can be found in the `End-To-End Examples` section in the documentation.

 ### 3.1 Simple example

 The example below shows how NumerBlox simplifies training and inference on an XGBoost model.
 NumerBlox is used here for easy downloading, data parsing, evaluation, inference and submission.
+You can experiment with this setup yourself in the example notebook `quickstart.ipynb`.

 ```python
 import pandas as pd